 The Landfill tipping fee has remained at \$45.00 per ton (this includes the \$6.67 for GMLCF, but does not include state SWMT) since June 1, 1991, and represents only part of the waste disposal cost.
 When considering the disposal cost with collection costs, a resident in the County pays between \$100 - \$150 per ton for garbage disposal.
 The cost per ton for recycling for the residential program will be compared with this total cost as an upper limit as a goal.
-For 2014, the County's cost for the residential recycling program was \$60.70 per ton, which is beneath the goal limit of \$150.
+Nationally, the new axiom seems to be that recycling costs roughly three times that of landfilling.
+For 2015, the County's cost for the residential recycling program was \$76.26 per ton, which is beneath the goal limit of \$150.
 It should be noted that this goal only includes the cost to the County, and does not include any additional funding by the individual programs or the haulers.
 The overall true cost of the residential program would be higher.

 The County has made considerable progress in achieving and maintaining the States mandated recycling goals.
 A key aspect for the most cost effective future increases is to provide consideration and incentive for local businesses to recycle/reduce/reuse different types of material.
 Table 1.2 provides a better overview and demonstrates the historical flow of MMSW to the County Landfill.
 The table shows 1996 had a significant decrease in the waste generation due to: